Feast of San Gennaro: Other locations

-Similar festivals have also been sponsored in other cities, the most recent being Belmar, New Jersey.
-The Feast of San Gennaro of the Jersey Shore was founded in 2012 by Daniel Di Cesare, whose goal was to highlight the positive contributions of Italian Americans.
+Similar festivals have also been sponsored in other cities.

+In 1980, Vincent Jimmy Palmisano brought the Feast of San Gennaro to the Las Vegas Valley, Nevada, for the first time.
+The event was hosted and entertained by Tony Sacca from 1986 to 2016, along with celebrities from the strip such as Pat Cooper, Ernest Borgnine, Jerry Vale, Liberace, and Frankie Avalon.

+The Las Vegas festival is now held twice a year, in the Spring and Fall.
+This bi-annual festival features traditional Italian cuisine, amusement rides and games, and entertainers such as Emilio Baglioni, Chazz Palminteri, Tommy DeVito, and Louis Prima's daughter, Lena Prima.

 In 2002, Jimmy Kimmel, Adam Carolla, and Doug DeLuca founded the Feast of San Gennaro Los Angeles, which is now a major annual event held every September in Hollywood.
-Also, Tony Sacca brought The Feast of San Gennaro to the Las Vegas Valley, Nevada, in 1986.
-The event started small in a park, but due to its success moved to larger grounds.
-It is held twice a year, in the Spring and Fall.
-The Las Vegas, Nevada, festival has traditional Italian cuisine, carnival rides and games, and entertainers such as Emilio Baglioni and Louis Prima's daughter, Lena Prima.

 In 2011, Hampton Bays (Long Island, New York) started their San Gennaro celebration.
 It has since grown rapidly to become the largest San Gennaro Feast on Long Island, and second only to the Little Italy Feast in New York State.
 The Hampton Bays Feast of San Gennaro draws a huge crowd, with live bands, raffles and prizes, and vendors selling food and drink.

+In 2012, the Feast of San Gennaro of the Jersey Shore was established in Belmar, New Jersey, by Daniel Di Cesare, whose goal was to highlight the positive contributions of Italian Americans.

-In 2013, The San Gennaro Foundation Seattle was formed by the Mascio family to bring the San Gennaro Festival to Seattle, WA.
-Held the second week of September, it includes the processional of the San Gennaro statue, live music and food.
-This three day festival is held in the heart of Georgetown, WA, where many of Seattle's Italian community settled when they first arrived in Seattle.
+In 2013, the San Gennaro Festival was brought to Seattle, Washington, by the Mascio family, who formed the San Gennaro Foundation Seattle.
+Held the second week of September, it includes the procession of the San Gennaro statue, live music and food.
+This three day festival is held in the heart of the Georgetown neighborhood in southern Seattle, where many of the city's Italian community settled when they first arrived in Seattle.